Dubai: Working professionals spend up to Dh150,000 on evening MBA courses

 Experts said that in industries such as finance, healthcare, and technology, upskilling has become essential for staying relevant and achieving career progression.

-Dr Anita Patankar, Executive Director of Symbiosis International University, Dubai, said, “Evening MBA programs often attract working professionals primarily due to their flexibility.
-We are happy that we even have two employees from Dubai Police joining our evening MBA program in 2025.
-Therefore, evening MBA programs typically emphasise practical knowledge and networking, which appeal to those wanting to upskill in leadership, strategy, or niche areas like AI and analytics.
+Dr Anita Patankar, Executive Director of Symbiosis International University, Dubai, said, “Evening MBA programmes often attract working professionals primarily due to their flexibility.
+We are happy that we even have two employees from Dubai Police joining our evening MBA programme in 2025.
+Therefore, evening MBA programmes typically emphasise practical knowledge and networking, which appeal to those wanting to upskill in leadership, strategy, or niche areas like AI and analytics.
 Many executive/ evening MBA students are now using their degrees to switch careers rather than seeking promotions within their current organizations.

 Dr Anita Patankar

-“Our program fee is Dh45,000 per year for the MBA program.
+“Our programme fee is Dh45,000 per year for the MBA programme.
 We also offer merit-based scholarships and scholarships via Esaad and Fazaa privilege cards.”

 Patankar underlined that the available data demonstrates a workforce that is proactive in embracing transformation and committed to upskilling to meet organizational objectives.